nsinister/videothumb2mpv/README.md

 * YouTube
 * Vimeo

 Potentially it works with anything that mpv and its youtube-dl backend supports.
-But in order to add support for a certain website, one needs to find its DOM selector for site specific video thumnails and put it into the dictionary inside the userscript
+But in order to add support for a certain website, one needs to find its DOM selector for site specific video thumbnails and put it into the dictionary inside the userscript

 ## Prerequisites
 * Any modern web browser that supports extensions